RecursivePineapple/yaerp/README.md

 This is a CLI command because I didn't feel like making a UI for it.
 As such, it is likely not useful for people who aren't familiar with command lines.

-While the command's `--help` is exhaustive, here is the full help text, followed by a few examples.
+When more than 3 systems are specified, the shortest route is picked.
+The first and last systems are treated as the start/end systems and will not be changed.

-Note that the filtering is unidirectional; excluding a system will allow jumps /out/, but not /in/.
+Note that the filtering is unidirectional; excluding a system will allow jumps *out*, but not *in*.
 Additionally, the route can jump between filtered systems if there is no other option, but these routes are heavily penalized (one filtered jump is effectively a thousand normal jumps in the distance calculation).

 A filtered system will never be entered, unless the `--no-filter` flag is added, which will keep the penalty but not remove the jump.

-Long flags which accept an argument can be specified several times.
+Long flags that accept an argument can be specified several times.

 Arguments which accept a system or region name will first look for the exact match (case sensitive), then do a wildcard search (contains substring - case insensitive).
 You may need to enter the system name exactly, potentially with double quotes if there's a space in the name.
 Wildcard searches that have multiple matches will return an error.

+While the command's `--help` is exhaustive, here is the full help text, followed by a few examples.

 ```
 $ yaerp --help